 The next morning, on June 19th, KNLA soldiers from Company #3 of Battalion #102.
 5th Brigade, who had received reports about the DKBA attack, went and examined the place where the attack had occurred.
-KNLA soldiers then saw the injured villagers and the dead body of Saw P---.
+The KNLA soldiers then saw the injured villagers and the dead body of Saw P---.
 The soldiers collected the survivors and carried them to an IDP site elsewhere in Papun District.
 Before leaving, the KNLA soldiers asked other local villagers to bury the dead body of Saw P---.
 When the surviving villagers subsequently arrived at the IDP site and received medical care, it became evident that Naw W--- had been hit by 21 separate pieces of shrapnel, 7-year-old Saw E--- with four pieces of shrapnel and Naw M--- with nine pieces.

-These pictures were taken on June 19th 2009, the day after DKBA soldiers fired on the field hut of farmers at Maw Ler Kee village in Bu Tho Township.
-The photos show 60-year-old Naw M--- (left) and her seven year-old grandson, Saw E--- (right), both of whom were injured in the attack.
+This photo was taken on June 19th 2009, the day after DKBA soldiers fired on the field hut of farmers at Maw Ler Kee village in Bu Tho Township.
+The picture shows seven year-old Saw E---, who was injured in the attack.
 [Photos: KHRG]